ggcespia/qranswers_module/README.md

 );
 ```

-Then when you receive the event, you will need to retrieve the x-qr-signature header and verify the event with the qranswers.webhook.constructEvent method.
+Then when you receive the event via a post, you will need to retrieve the ```x-qr-signature``` header and verify the event with the qranswers.webhook.constructEvent method.
 You should return a json response to the QR-Answers server like below.

 ```